Leiocephalus psammodromus

 Leiocephalus psammodromus, commonly known as the Turks & Caicos curlytail and the Bastion Cay curlytail lizard, is a species of lizard in the family Leiocephalidae (curly-tailed lizards).
 The species is native to the Turks and Caicos Islands in the Caribbean Sea.

 Taxonomy

 Leiocephalus psammodromus was first formally described as Leiocephalus arenarius in 1916 by the American herpetologist Thomas Barbour with its type locality given as Bastion Cay in the Turks Islands.
 However, as the specific name arenarius was thought to be preoccupied by Steironotus arenarius, a species now classified in a different family, so in 1920 Barbour proposed the new name psammodromus.
 This species is classified in the genus Leiocephalus which is the only genus in the monotypic family Leiocephalidae, the curly-tailed lizards.

 Description

 Leiocephalus psammodromus is a smaller species of curly-tailed lizard with less well-developed keels on its dorsal scales.
-The overall color is pale, sandy gray marked with irregular black bars and spots, the underside is grayish white witha scattering of dark spots on the throat.
+The overall color is pale, sandy gray marked with irregular black bars and spots, the underside is grayish white with a scattering of dark spots on the throat.